 (You may already know some, so maybe not so secret, but everyone needs a little reminder, right?)

-Before I started practicing yoga regularly at any studio I may have dabbled in the occasional mat Pilates and ‘yoga’ class at my local gym.
+Before I started practicing yoga regularly at a studio I may have dabbled in the occasional mat Pilates and ‘yoga’ class at my local gym.
 To be honest I had no idea what I was doing 95% of the time and I felt they were both interchangeable with an occasional spin class!
-I also had no idea that the weights being dropped to my left and the thudding pop music in the background was hindering me finding any kind of zen.

 Stretch Yoga Blog